-My first choice is the Auralex Isolation Platform.
+My second choice is the Auralex Isolation Platform.
 I think it’s the perfect balance between price and performance.
-Although I rated it 4 stars because I don’t think it’s particularly nice looking.
+Although I rated it VERY good but not perfect— I don’t think it’s particularly nice looking.
 But your TT will cover up it’s basic look.

 The Pro-Ject platforms are excellent.
 Although I think they are pretty pricey for a regular rig setup.

 Now that you know what’s out there and how each one performs, you can pick the best turntable isolation platform to suit your specific needs and won’t make your wallet sweat.

 Are you in the market for a new TT?
 Check out my review of the best ones under 400 bucks.

 Or, if you’re looking for an affordable high performing cartridge check out these ones for under $100.

 If you’ve got the extra cash to spend and looks are important to you then this isolation platform should be on your radar.